Enrollment Timeline

 August to September

-In August, the 2025-26 course listings will be published in Navigate Classes and you will have the opportunity to browse course offerings for the upcoming academic year.
-The Transfer Advisor can review with you information from academic departments about course placement, entry points for different pathways, and academic opportunities and considerations.
-Be proactive about connecting with your advisor and gathering multiple perspectives on how best to explore your interests within Stanford’s curriculum.
-In preparation for conversations with your advisor, you may choose to complete the 2025 Academic Planning Worksheet.
+In August, the 2026-27 class schedule will be published in Navigate Classes and you will have the opportunity to browse class offerings for the upcoming academic year.
+The Transfer Academic Advisor can review with you information from academic departments about course placement, entry points for different pathways, and academic opportunities and considerations.
+Be proactive about connecting with the Transfer Academic Advisor and gathering multiple perspectives on how best to explore your interests within Stanford’s curriculum.
+In preparation for conversations with your advisor, you may choose to complete the 2026 Academic Planning Worksheet (link coming soon).

 Enrollment Deadlines